smokers10/infrast/README.md

 3. Registration Table
 4. User Device Table
 5. Reset Password Table
+6. User FCM Token Table

-note : on each table you also need to define required property.
+note : on each table you need to define required property infrast will detect your table structure to check if you define required table property.
 ## Step 2 : Call User Management Or Middleware
 ```
 package main